20 Best Hill Stations in India: Popular Hill Stations for Holidays in India

 One could reach this hill station through narrow gauge Matheran Railways and a pony ride is also available.
 The best time to visit Matheran is September but this hill station could be visited throughout the year.

 McLeodganj: The Mini Tibet

-With a range of activities like meditation, volunteering and nature walks to an array of easy and moderate trekking trails in Himalayas, McLeodganj in Himachal Pradesh is one of the top hill stations to visit in India.
-Being closer to Delhi, McLeodganj is a popular weekend getaway from Delhi and also preferred by hikers.
+With a range of activities like meditation, volunteering, and nature walks to an array of easy and moderate trekking trails in the Himalayas, McLeodganj in Himachal Pradesh is one of the top hill stations to visit in India.
+Being closer to Delhi, McLeodganj is a popular weekend getaway from Delhi and is also preferred by hikers.
 Best time to visit McLeodganj is May and June.
 It is better avoided during monsoon and could be visited from October till the next monsoon.

 Attractions in McLeodganj: Dal Lake, Bhagsunath Temple, Tsuglagkhang Temple, Bhagsu Falls, The Tibet Museum, Namgyaima Stupa, Tsechokling Gompa

 [Browse through our collection of Dharamsala tour packages]